Skip to main content

 Oliver Beer

-The artist’s work has been the subject of many solo and group exhibitions, notably at Met Breuer, Metropolitan Museum of Art and MoMA PS1, New York; London Mithraeum Bloomberg SPACE, London; Centre Pompidou, Opéra Garnier, Fondation Louis Vuitton, Palais de Tokyo and Chateau of Versailles, Paris; the Musée d’Art Contemporain, Lyon; Queensland Gallery of Modern Art, Australia; Ikon Gallery, Birmingham; WIELS, Brussels and the Sydney, Istanbul and Venice biennales.
-Beer was part of the British Art Show 9 and has also held residencies at the Palais de Tokyo, the Watermill Centre, Sydney Opera House and the Fondation Hermès.
-He studied musical composition at the Academy of Contemporary Music, London; visual art at the University of Oxford; and theory of cinema at the Sorbonne, Paris.
+Beer’s work has been exhibited in major institutions, including the Metropolitan Museum of Art, and MoMA PS1 in New York; London Mithraeum Bloomberg SPACE; the Centre Pompidou, Opéra Garnier, Fondation Louis Vuitton, Palais de Tokyo, Musée d’Art Moderne, and Château de Versailles in Paris; the Musée d’Art Contemporain in Lyon; Queensland Gallery of Modern Art in Australia; Ikon Gallery in Birmingham; WIELS in Brussels; the West Bund Museum and The Long Museum in Shanghai; as well as the Sydney, Istanbul, Lyon, and Venice biennales.
+Beer was part of the British Art Show 9 and has undertaken residencies at Villa Albertine, Palais de Tokyo, Watermill Centre, Sydney Opera House, and Foundation Hermès.

 Selected artworks